samihauddin/python_project/APIs/API_research.md

 - **Uniform Interface**
 - **Layered System**: Allows intermediaries like proxies and load balancers for scalability and security.
 - **Stateless Communication**: All needed info is in each request; servers don't store client data.
-- **Cacheability**: esponses can be marked as cacheable, improving performance through caching.
+- **Cacheability**: responses can be marked as cacheable, improving performance through caching.

 ### What is HTTP?